FusionAuth/fusionauth-quickstart-python-flask-web/README.md

 The `/complete-application` directory contains a fully working version of the application.

 The `/stub-application` directory contains a stubbed-out version of the application.
-Following the directions in the [Python/Flask Quickstart](https://fusionauth.io) will produce a working version of the application.
+Following the directions in [Python/Flask Quickstart](quickstart.md) will produce a working version of the application.

 ## Project Dependencies
 * Docker, for running FusionAuth
-* Python, for running the Changebank application.
-This example app was built and tested with Python 3.11.
-You may have success with earlier versions, but they have not been tested.
+* Python 3.8 or later, for running the Changebank application

 ## Running FusionAuth
 To run FusionAuth, just stand up the docker containers using `docker-compose`.